 In the spring of my first year on the faculty at Henderson State University, I went to an intramural softball game involving a couple of faculty teams.
 One of the teams was the one from “down the hill,” the Health, Physical Education and Recreation faculty.
 Not surprisingly, they had a pretty good team.
 But the thing I remember most was not the players, or even the game.
 One of the fans sticks out in my memory.
 As is common, there was one particularly vocal fan.
 What was not common, though, was the type of things said by this fan.
 Usually such vocal fans are using volume to hide the fact that they have no idea what they are talking about.
 This fan, a woman, was vocal but also knew exactly what she was talking about.
-This was my introduction to Dr. Delores Brumfield White, better known as “Dee” or “Dolly.”
+This was my introduction to Dr. Dee White.

 Brumfield was an athletic girl.
 Mobile was home to large ship construction and the shipyard workers would often get together to play baseball.
 Dee would join them.
 She was eventually able to hold her own in these sandlot games and began a lifelong fascination with baseball.

 As is the case with many youngsters, Dee began to dream of being a baseball player.
-Such a dream was surely unrealistic – but something happened in 1942 that made it less far-fetched.
-As World War II began to demand a greater commitment in manpower, many minor-league teams went out of business due to a lack of able-bodied players.
-To fill the void, Philip Wrigley, owner of the Chicago Cubs, decided to form the All-American Girls Professional Baseball League (AAGPBL).
-His theory was that there were sufficient quality female players to satisfy the public’s desire to watch baseball.
+Such a dream was surely unrealistic but something happened in 1942 that made the dream less far-fetched.
+As World War II began to demand a greater commitment in manpower, many minor league teams went out of business due to a lack of able-bodied players.
+To fill the void, Phillip Wrigley, owner of the Chicago Cubs, decided to form the All-American Girls Professional Baseball League (AAGPBL).
+His theory was that there were sufficiently many quality female players to satisfy the public’s desire to watch baseball.
 The league began play in 1943.

 In 1946, the shipyard workers heard about tryouts for the AAGPBL and encouraged Dee to try out.
 They even volunteered to drive her to Pascagoula, Mississippi for the tryouts.
 Mrs. Brumfield was open to the idea of tryouts but was not open to the idea of the workers taking Dee.
 She said that if anyone was going to take Dee to Pascagoula, she would.